Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 I’ve mentioned microns a few times in this article, so I thought it would only be right to give you a better idea of them in relation to filters.
 The chart below tells you the actual size particle that a specific Micron rating represents in inches.

-If you are plumbing an application using 1/4″ polyethylene tube for example, the appropriate filter port size would be 1/4″ NPT.
+If you are plumbing an application using a 1/4″ polyethylene tube, for example, the appropriate filter port size would be 1/4″ NPT.

 Filter Flow Characteristics

 Each filter manufacturer will provide the flow characteristics of their filters.

 The flow characteristic of a given compressed air filter may change, depending on the Micron rating of the element inside it even though the housing and the port size of that air filter remain the same.

 For example, a 1/2″ NPT filter housing can have a variety of flow capacities depending on what size of the filter element is installed inside.

 Please note that you cannot tell what the mesh of the filter element is from looking at the outside of the air filter.

 Recognize too that the flow through the filter can be determined by the compressed air demand of the application, not necessarily the compressor size.